Event Planning for Watersports Operators

 Did you just get a new jet ski or an entire fleet with new customizations?
 This can be another perfect opportunity to host an event!
 Invite your friends and colleagues to celebrate this accomplishment.
 Not only will it strengthen your relationship with them, but also create extra awareness if you capture these moments via Instagram Stories.

 Depending on the occasion, Americans will typically do something special during the holiday season, and many celebrations are likely to happen outdoors.
 It’s hard to imagine Independence Day or Labor Day without a barbecue!
 So why not add a barbeque grill to your pontoon boat rentals?
 Considering all the precautions that need to be taken for offering such an experience, you can make it exclusive for the holiday season or arrange it indefinitely, but for the holidays consider a discount to establish a limited-time offer and create event vibes.
 Holidays are another great opportunity to capitalize off of things going on in your city.
 For example, if your city has a great fireworks show for July 4, consider creating a special holiday tour to see the show.
+Learn more about how to prepare your business for the holiday season in our recent article.

 Whether it is a meet-up of friends or bachelorette parties that are perfect for pontoon boat rentals, you can arrange events for different occasions.
 Study your market, research user behavior on your website, and you should know what occasions are likely to occur in people’s lives based on their age bracket.
 This information will help not only figure out the marketing channels you should leverage for promoting your watersport business but also occasions for events that are suitable for your audience.
 For example, some people choose to retire in the summer, and many choose to travel or start a new hobby during retirement.
 If you are located in Florida, which is a popular state to move down to for retirees, you can consider hosting events focused on retirement celebrations in the summer.
 Select a date range for the promotion, partner up with care centers, and co-host an event for generating new potential customers.